venelinspasov/Telerik-Academy/README.md

-# Telerik-Academy
+# Telerik Academy
-Solutions for my homework and team projects @TelerikAcademy
+A repository containing homework and team projects in Telerik Academy